kakawait/awesome-european-cloud/readme.md

 ### Storage

 - [Arzen](https://arzen.tech/) - A cloud storage to efficiently and easily protect your data against external threats with the innovative combination of multi-cloud and end-to-end encryption :fr:.
+- [CozyCloud](https://cozy.io) - Cozy Cloud offers everyone a smart digital home, that combines comfort and security for more services.
+With Cozy, change the rules and become the only one that control your data. :fr:.
 - [Icedrive](https://icedrive.net/) - The next generation of cloud storage :uk:.
 - [Jottacloud](https://www.jottacloud.com/) - Whether you are an individual, family or business, Jottacloud lets you store, share and be productive wherever you are :norway:.
 - [Koofr](https://koofr.eu/) - One storage for all :de:.